earthstar-project/earthstar/README.md

 ### Sync over duplex streams:
 Here's a very simple but inefficient algorithm to start with:
 ```
-    sort keys by (key, timestamp DESC, signature ASC)
+    sort paths by (path, timestamp DESC, signature ASC)
     filter by my interest query
     while true:
-        both sides send next 100 items to each other as (key, timestamp, signature)
+        both sides send next 100 docs to each other as (path, timestamp, signature)
         both sides figure out what the other needs and send it in full
         both sides send 'ok'
 ```